Sepuluh Nopember Institute of Technology: New Development (21st Century)

 In 2001, as a response to the visionary speech of President Abdurrahman Wahid in front of the faculties, ITS introduced a faculty of information technology consisting of two departments: Informatics Engineering and Information Systems.
 Two Indonesian leading polytechnics; Electronic State Polytechnic (PENS) and Shipbuilding State Polytechnic (PPNS) now operate independently on the same area at ITS' main campus in Sukolilo, a region in the eastern part of the City of Surabaya, East Java, that serves as a national center for advanced technological innovation in robotics and artificial intelligence, shipbuilding and marine engineering, clean and renewable energy, and smart city.

 Today, ITS has three campus areas: Cokroaminoto, Manyar, and Sukolilo as the largest educational complex.
 In 2013, as a technological institute founded by a medical doctor, Angka Nitisastro, ITS marks its engagement to the advanced medical research by graduating its first doctoral graduate on medical engineering, Ingrid Nurtanio, lecturer at University of Hassanuddin.
 Muhammad Nuh initiated Indonesia's first undergraduate program Biomedical Engineering in 2007, which historically reconnect ITS to its early years when the newly born institute was led by a medical doctor, Angka Nitisastro.

 Campuses

-Virtual Tour

-Within its website, Institut Teknologi Surabaya provides an ITS virtual tour to give insight for public to explore each of departments, facilities, and innovation building.
-Moreover, the course structures and career projects are depicted as detail information.